edhowland/vish/TypeProposal.md

 - ':' - Dereference a variable or parameter.
 - '%' - Execute a lambda function pointed at via that variable.
+'^' - Get the key value of a PairType
+- '&' - Get the value member of a PairType.
+(Like ^abc:&22. '&' is conjunction/and operator'
 - '~' - Create a object literal.

 These very few prefix characters are only used to point out the compile that some